puppetlabs/puppet-specifications/language/func-api.md

   is no longer meaningful.
 * Specification of arity (number of arguments) is a blunt tool (can not express a variable number of arguments that is capped).
+* Documentation can not be retrieved without running the ruby code that defines the function.

 The 3x API
 ---